radareorg/iaito/docs/source/contributing/plugins/getting-started.rst

 added to the menu for showing and hiding the widget.
 MainWindow provides a helper method called ``addPluginDockWidget()`` to easily register these.

-When running Cutter now, you should see the widget:
+When running Iaito now, you should see the widget:

 .. image:: mydockwidget.png